‘Twilight’ Without Robert Pattinson? Why The Cast Reportedly Wanted Him Fired

 “Basically, for whatever reason with Twilight, I don’t know if it’s a specific thing with the audience, but there’s like a crap group of crazies who like think like every single decision you’re making is either creating some kind of conspiracy and so, you kind of think, like, to protect it, you kind of think, I want to create a big boundary between it, but it makes it difficult for your actual relationship,” he shared.

-Pattinson is, of course, alluding to his romance with Twilight co-star, Stewart.
-The two dated while working on the Twilight series and their romance abruptly ended after Stewart was caught cheating with her director.
+Pattinson is, of course, alluding to his romance with Twilight co-star Stewart.
+The two dated while working on the Twilight series, and their romance abruptly ended after Stewart was caught cheating with her director.
 Both Stewart and Pattinson have since moved on to date other people, though fans still hope and pray that they’ll eventually find their way back to each other.

 Speaking of his dating life, Pattinson is currently seeing British singer FKA Twigs.
 The two got engaged a few years back but have not tied the knot just yet.
 When asked about the engagement, Pattinson told Stern that he and Twigs are “kind of engaged.”
 This could mean that things are getting complicated in their relationship or that they exchanged vows a long time ago but kept it under wraps.